neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 ### Excel Spreadsheets, ahoy!

-As you'll see below, I do all of my major goal, project, and multi-month planning in Excel spreadhseets.
+As you'll see below, I do all of my major goal, project, and multi-month planning in Excel spreadsheets.
 It's versatile, free form, great for lists, and combined with my [multi-month and month views]({% post_url 2017-08-07-time-organization-guide %}){:target="_blank"}, allows me to centralize all my productivity tools around Google Calendar and Excel.

+If you want any of the Excel templates of the layouts below, email me at [neha@nehakay.com](mailto:neha@nehakay.com) and I'll send them right over.

 ### Macro Level Goal Planning